stastnypremysl/lsql-csv/README.md

 This change the primary delimiter.

-    -q CHAR
+    -sCHAR
-    --quote CHAR
+    --secondary-delimiter=CHAR

-This change the quote char.
+This change the secondary delimiter char.

 Example: